By: Celine Alis

 Because art education wasn’t available when he was growing up, he set out to inspire budding artists by writing art books, visiting schools and children’s hospitals, and by launching the George Rodrigue foundation of the arts, which supports art in education.

 3. He put New Iberia on the art map

 When Rodrigue passed away on Dec.
 14, 2013 from a cancer related illness, New Iberia's residents honored his memory with blue ribbons and lights on storefronts and local landmarks, including the downtown gazebo at Bouligny Plaza.
 His final resting place is the Holy Family Cemetery at 2807 Curtis Lane in New Iberia.

 The Bayou Teche Museum in New Iberia pays homage to the artist with temporary exhibits, like the “Saga of the Acadians,” and a permanent exhibit featuring the actual studio where he last painted, complete with his last unfinished canvas.
-Construction on a memorial pocket park adjacent to the museum honors the artist's memory with a Blue Dog sculpture.
+The George Rodrigue Park adjacent to the museum honors the artist's memory with a Blue Dog sculpture.